daisybio/circRNA-sponging/README.md

 ```
 ### miRNA-circRNA binding sites
 Additionally one can select the miRNA binding sites tools to use from `miranda`, `TarPmiR` and `PITA`.
-Miranda is enabled per default, but TarPmiR and PITA must be enabled manually with:
+Per default all three methods are enabled, but `TarPmiR` and `PITA` can be disabled by:
 ```
---tarpmir true
+--tarpmir false
---pita true
+--pita false
 ```
 The majority vote function only works with all three methods enabled.
-Else all remaining binding sites are merged.
+Otherwise, remaining binding sites are simply merged.

 ### miRNA-mRNA binding sites
-SPONGE analysis also requires miRNA-mRNA binding sites for which the pipeline will, per default, use the precomputed data from MirWalk2.0 Human combined with lncBase.
-Custom binding sites can be provided using:
+SPONGE analysis also requires miRNA-mRNA binding sites for which the pipeline will, per default, use the precomputed data from MirWalk3.0 Human combined with lncBase.
+Custom linearRNA-miRNA binding sites can be provided using:
 ```
 --target_scan_symbols path/to/targets.tsv
 ```